Votto breaks drought with grand slam as Reds beat Tigers 9-5

 TRAINER’S ROOM

-Tigers: Reliever Drew VerHagen left the game in the seventh after getting hit in the face.
-He covered first base and missed the throw, with the ball hitting him on the left side of the nose.
-He was sent for X-rays.
+Tigers: Reliever Drew VerHagen left the game in the seventh after getting hit in the face with a throw while covering first base.
+He broke his nose and had it reset.
+Manager Ron Gardenhire said the Tigers were working on bringing up another reliever.

 Reds: RH Homer Bailey will be re-examined on Tuesday.
 He’s been sidelined since June 2 with a sore right knee.